izabellebuca/folbo-svr/README.md

 A Thesis
 Presented to the Faculty of the
-College of Computer and Information Sciences Polytechnic University of the Philippines, Manila
+College of Computer and Information Sciences Polytechnic University of the Philippines, Sta.
+Mesa, Manila

 In Partial Fulfillment
 of the Requirements for the Degree